-The course meets four mornings a week, with Thursday afternoons and Fridays left free.
-Arrangements are made for visits to London legal sites such as the Houses of Parliament, the Law Courts, and the other Inns of Court.
-One function of Gray’s Inn is the training of student barristers, and formal interaction between our students and the Gray's Inn student barristers includes dinners ‘in Hall’ in the Inn's 16th-Century Great Hall, and a debate (in which the School of Law team has a very strong record).
+Gray’s Inn is one of the four London Inns of Court that manage the justice system of England and Wales.
+The courses normally meet on Monday, Tuesday, Wednesday, and Thursday mornings.
+Arrangements are made for visits to London legal sites such as Westminster Palace (the Houses of Parliament), the Law Courts, and the other Inns of Court.
+Gray’s Inn trains barristers, and formal interaction between our students and the Gray’s Inn student barristers includes dinners ‘in Hall’ in the Inn’s 16th-Century Great Hall, attendance at the annual Gray’s Inn Moot Final, and a debate (in which the School of Law team has a very strong record).

 Housing convenient to the Inn is arranged for those students desiring it.